-This spectacular journey takes you from the beaches and estuaries in north Devon to the stunning south coast of Devon at Plymouth.
+This spectacular journey takes you from the beaches and estuaries in north Devon to the stunning south coast of Devon at Plymouth and onto the Cornish coast too.
 Ride beside the sea, through lush green valleys, touch the edge of Dartmoor National Park and enjoy gorgeous scenery and grand views.
 Pedal along former railway lines, through tunnels and across breathtaking viaducts and bridges.
 Enroute you will discover magical villages and cream teas you can't resist.
 Essentially rural but peppered with characterful towns, we have designed the tour with a leisurely tempo, balancing mileages and slopes to ensure as gentle a cycle each day as possible - that's the way we like to do things.
 And of course, every night you'll relax in our hand picked guesthouses and hotels.

 Much of this route is traffic free as it slices through Devon from the north to the south.
 It includes the bike paths of the Tarka Trail, the Granite Way and the Plym Valley.

 from £1,680 per person